vzahorui/vzahorui.github.io/_posts/2019-08-10-correlation.md

 ## Coefficient of determination

 A related concept to correlation with regard to the [linear regression]({{ site.baseurl }}{% link _posts/2019-10-25-linear-regression.md %}) is the coefficient of determination, also known as $R$-squared.
-This coefficient represents the strength of linear relationship in the model by measuring how much of the variation in the dependent variable caused by independent variables.
+This coefficient represents the strength of linear relationship in the model by measuring how much of the variation in the dependent variable is caused by independent variables.

 The predicted value $\hat Y$ constitutes the range of variance which is explained by independent variables while the observed value $Y$ represents the total variance which consists of the variance of $\hat Y$ and the variance of the error term $\varepsilon$.
 From here the coefficient of determination is the ratio of explained variance to the total observed variance.